ArielMobileLab/System/README.md

 This part is responsible for generate logs
 1) **Ego Car log:** Responsible for generate Ego car log

-Note: You get the Cognet logos through the Cognata station
+Note: the Cognata logos we get through the Cognata station in each senario